 Prior to this offering, there has been no public market for the common stock.
-We have been authorized to list our common stock on the New York Stock Exchange under the symbol "FSC."
+It is currently estimated that the initial public offering price per share will be between \$14.12 and \$15.12.
+We intend to list the common stock on the New York Stock Exchange under the symbol "FSC."